For a one page summary of the organization go here...

 The Cleveland Street Chronicle newspaper is a project of NEOCH and was previously known as the Homeless Grapevine newspaper.
 This publication is distributed and promoted by homeless people.
 Vendors can buy newspapers at 35 cents per copy.
 NEOCH believes homeless people are too often excluded from expressing their views and concerns on matters that will personally and directly affect their lives.
 All articles in The Cleveland Street Chronicle are about homelessness and homeless and formerly homeless people write many.
 The articles are not intended to reflect the views of NEOCH, the NEOCH Board of Directors or our member agencies, but to help homeless people and advocates express their opinions.
 We also have an archive of the Homeless Grapevine and the Street Chronicle here.

 The Homeless Outreach Collaborative: If you are having problems with homeless people, then there are agencies that can assist you.
 These agencies include Care Alliance, Veterans Administration, Mental Health Services, Salvation Army, 2100 Lakeside Avenue Shelter, and NEOCH.
 For social service assistance, please call 216-432-0540.
 Here is a flyer that you can use to distribute Outreach flyer and the Street Outreach has its own page here.
-We do a fund raiser every year called the Hand Up Gala to support our outreach efforts, here is a photo display on the 2011 Hand Up Gala.
-We have posted a photo display for the 2010 Hand Up Gala event at the Bishop Cosgrove Center.
+We do a fund raiser every year called the Hand Up Gala to support our outreach efforts, here is the main page of the Hand Up Gala.
+We have posted a photo display for the all the previous years of Galas are posted on our website.

 In addition, we host a monthly meeting called the Cuyahoga Affordable Housing Alliance meeting to preserve and protect affordable housing.
 For more information on CAHA go here.